thor-harsh/Tensor-Flow-Project--1-/README.md

 **Let's looks into dataset and features of it:** <br>

 **About Dataset** <br>

 Machine Learning with R by Brett Lantz is a book that provides an introduction to machine learning using R. As far as I can tell, Packt Publishing does not make its datasets available online unless you buy the book and create a user account which can be a problem if you are checking the book out from the library or borrowing the book from a friend.
-All of these datasets are in the public domain but simply needed some cleaning up and recoding to match the format in the book.
+All of these datasets are in the public domain but simply needed some cleaning up and recoding to match the format in the book. <br>

-**Features**: age,sex,bmi,children,smoker,region<br>
+**Features**: age,sex,bmi,children,smoker,region<br></br>
-**Label/Target Vector** : charges<br>
+**Label/Target Vector** : charges<br></br>

 **Columns** <br>